 Why am I seeing a message warning me a site I am trying to visit is malicious?

-If a website you are about to visit is suspicious, you will see the warning message.An intelligent security service built into qualifying CenturyLink modems continuously monitors websites globally for malicious and dangerous content, helping to protect against online threats.
+If a website you are about to visit is suspicious, you will see a warning message.An intelligent security service built into qualifying CenturyLink modems continuously monitors websites for malicious and dangerous content, helping to protect against online threats.

 What do I do when I encounter a warning page?

 To stay safe, you may click the browser "Back" button, navigate to a new destination, or close your browser.Although risky and not recommended, you may also choose to ignore the warning and continue to the suspected site.